 Secret Identity: Bruce Carter III, a patriotic American.

 Origin: Bruce Carter III is the spitting image of his ancestor, Bruce Carter I, a soldier who fought in the Revolutionary War.
 Unjustly accused of neglecting his duty Carter’s ghost has been wandering since then hoping to restore the family honor.
-He believes fighting in the expanding World War will provide that opportunity for his look-alike descendant, so he leads Bruce III to the attic of the old family home and reveals to him a costume which bestows super-powers on the wearer.
+He believes fighting in the expanding World War will provide that opportunity for his look-alike descendant, so he leads Bruce III to the attic of the old family home and reveals to him a cloak which bestows super-powers on the wearer.

 First Appearance: Startling Comics # 10 (September 1941).
 His final Golden Age appearance came in 1949.